judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

 The Docker client, in the form of the docker binary, is the primary user interface to Docker.

 ### Inside Docker

+To understand Docker’s internals, you need to know about three resources:
+* Docker images
+* Docker registries
+* Docker containers

+#### Docker images

+A Docker image is a read-only template.

+Images are used to create Docker containers.

+Docker provides a simple way to build new images or update existing images, or you can download Docker images that other people have already created.
+Docker images are the **build** component of Docker.